DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Dr Hilary Brown, General Practitioner, Newcastle Skin Check, Newcastle, NSW, Australia.
 DermNet Editor in Chief: Adjunct A/Prof Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 September 2019.

-EB with congenital absence of skin was originally described by Bart in 1966 after observing a family with congenital absence of skin on the lower leg, widespread blistering affecting the skin and mucous membranes, and nail dystrophy .
+EB with congenital absence of skin was originally described by Bart in 1966 after observing a large family of six generations with symmetrical congenital absence of skin on the lower legs, blistering affecting mainly acral skin and sometimes mucous membranes, and nail dystrophy .
 In 1986, Frieden proposed a classification of aplasia cutis congenita in which conditions were classified into nine groups according to location and presence of other anomalies .
 Bart syndrome was classified as type VI aplasia cutis congenita by its combination of a congenital localised absence of skin, epidermolysis bullosa, and nail dystrophy.

 In 2014, a working group of experts in EB suggested a new classification of EB based on molecular features .
 They suggested the substitution of eponymous names with descriptive terms and recommended Bart syndrome be known as EB with congenital absence of skin.